(Photo: Faiqa Syed)

 Beech Gardens is one of the newest gardens in the City of London bringing a modern horticultural approach to the planting of the grade II-listed Barbican Estate.

-The garden, which is located on a raised podium area in the north-west of the Barbican Estate, was the result of waterproofing works to the roof on which the original garden sat.
+The garden is located on a raised podium area in the north-west of the Barbican Estate and was the result of waterproofing works to the roof on which the original garden sat.
 Professor Nigel Dunnett, best known for his work at the Queen Elizabeth Olympic Park, was commissioned to develop the concept and a planting scheme.

-The planting scheme includes 22,000 herbaceous plants, which were selected as part of the mixes used throughout the site to provide colour and interest throughout the flowering season.
-Fourteen new multi-stemmed trees were planted to provide structure, height and interest to the garden.
+The planting scheme includes 22,000 herbaceous plants, which provide colour and interest throughout the flowering season.
+Fourteen new multi-stemmed trees add structure, height and interest to the garden.